jambonz/next-static-site/docs/api/webhooks.md

 # Webhooks

-jambonz uses JSON payloads in HTTP messages to control calls.
+jambonz uses JSON payloads that are exchanged in HTTP messages to control calls.

-When an incoming call for your account is received, jambonz makes an HTTP request to the URL that you have configured and you return a JSON body in your response indicating how you want the call handled.
+When an incoming call for your account is received, jambonz makes an HTTP request to a URL that you have configured and your response contains a JSON body that indicates how you want the call handled.

 When you want to launch an outbound call via the [REST API](/docs/api/rest) it works similarly: you make an HTTP request and in it you provide a web callback url that will be invoked once the call is answered.
-In your response to that request you will then provide your call handling instructions.
+In your response to that request you then provide your call handling instructions.

 ## Basic JSON message structure
 The JSON payload that you provide in response to a callback must be an array with each item describing a task that the platform shall perform.
 These tasks are executed sequentially in the order they appear in the array.
 Each task is identified by a verb (e.g. "dial", "gather", "hangup" etc) with associated detail and these verbs are described in more detail below.